kswope/book-learnin/README.md

 #### Create DMZ object for passing 'null' to call, apply, bind

-ø is typed with opt-o on mac
+This can prevent libraries from accidentally messing with global this. ø is typed with opt-o on mac

     var ø = Object.create( null );